-When we assess what you've written about your work experience, we're particularly interested in your reflections on what you learned about yourself, or the medical profession, from that experience.
+We are particularly interested in your reflections on what you have learned about yourself, or the medical profession from your experiences.

 The interview process has three components, which can happen in any order:

 In total, you will be assessed by six different people during the interview process.

 Your scores from the three separate components of the interview process are collated to give a composite score out of 60.
-We add this to your original UKCAT score to give a total out of 85.
-We then rank applicants in order and make offers to about the top 300 students.
+We then rank applicants in score order and make offers to about the top 300 students.
 In general we wait until we've completed all our interviews before making an offer.

 HYMS is a very popular medical school.
-We had 933 applications in 2013 for just 130 places, plus 123 applications from overseas applicants for just 10 places.
-So we will inevitably disappoint many people.
+We had 1296 applications in 2014 for just 130 Home places, so we will inevitably disappoint many people.

 If you're unsuccessful in your application, we're happy to send you feedback.
 However, in line with the recommendations of the Schwartz report (September 2004), the only feedback we can provide is your numerical ranking in our scoring system.
 This is because our many excellent applicants are in fact competing against each other, and so we score applicants' relative strengths rather than their weaknesses.
 This also means we're usually not able to give specific advice on individual applications, except when the interviewers ask us to pass on specific feedback comments.